CampaignChain/campaignchain-docs/open/developer/book/contribute.rst

 root of new packages that you want to be included as part of the CampaignChain Open Edition.

-The below license block has to be present at the top of every file:
+The below license block has to be present at the top of every file.

 In PHP before the namespace: